-A student who believes he or she has been sexually harassed may contact the Dean of Students Dr. A. Hendrickson, Title IX Coordinator, room LH-A110 in Lafayette Hall, 900 Lafayette Blvd.
+A student who believes he or she has been sexually harassed may contact the Dean of Students or Title IX Coordinator, 900 Lafayette Blvd.
 Bridgeport, CT 06604.

-The Dean may be contacted via email at ahendrickson@hcc.commnet.edu or by telephone at (203) 332-5084.
+The Title IX Coordinator may be contacted by telephone at (203) 332-8521.
 In addition to the available grievance procedure (See Appendix II), a complaint can be filed with the U.S. Department of Education, Office of Civil Rights (region1), 5 Post Office Square, 8th floor, Boston, MA 02109